RED FLAGS from Psychopaths (Part 3)

 Always be suspicious of anyone who comes on too strong, too attentive & complimentary, too easily ‘attached’ – almost as soon as they meet you, even if some of what they say about you is accurate.
 They simply don’t know you yet, so all their sweet-talk is a form of manipulation & narcissism.
 It’s creepy!

-Healthy people are not taken in by this – they can ‘feel’ such a person’s inappropriateness, whether from neediness or as a self-serving hook.
-They take the time to slowly get to know others, allowing the process to unfold the truth.
+Healthy people are not taken in by this – they can ‘feel’ such a person’s inappropriateness, whether from neediness or used as a self-serving hook.
+Smart adults take the time to slowly get to know others, allowing the process to unfold the truth.
 This is especially important for ACoAs, who are looking for a symbiotic, instant attachment – but which makes us vulnerable to being used & then thrown away!

 1. RELATIONAL Manipulation